Your surgeon will explain how to prepare for your operation and will discuss your options for the type of artificial lens you can have fitted.

 - redness in your eye that continues to get worse

-It usually takes about two to six weeks to make a full recovery from cataract surgery, but this varies between individuals, so it’s important to follow your surgeon’s advice.
+It usually takes about two to six weeks to make a full recovery from cataract surgery.
+However, this varies from person to person, so it’s important to follow your surgeon’s advice.

 Once your eye has healed, you may need to have an eye test and new prescription glasses.

 As with every procedure, there are some risks associated with cataract surgery.
-We have not included the chance of these happening as they are specific to you and differ for every person.
+We haven't included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
 Side-effects of cataract surgery include: